dinhanhthi/notetheme/_posts/2018-09-07-shortcuts-for-editors.md

 - `categories: [notetheme,jekyll]` add category you want
 - `tags: [notetheme,jekyll,code]` add tag you want
 - `date: 2018-08-21` if you update the post, write the updated date
-- <update />`snippet: 1` if you want to pin this post to the Snippets section.
+- `snippet: 1` if you want to pin this post to the Snippets section.

 ## Texts